yaoyao-liu/minimal-light/index.md

 **⚡ Nov 2023:** I will be a Postdoctoral Research Fellow at [University of British Columbia, Canada](https://www.ubc.ca/), working with [Dr. Fard](https://cmps.ok.ubc.ca/about/contact/fatemeh-hendijani-fard/) at the intersection of Software Engineering and AI!

-## Research Interests
-I develop new approaches to simplify the complicated, time-consuming, and sometimes tedious process of software development and decision-making in a more systematic, formalized way.
-Led by this goal, my research interests are a) ***AI4SE*** and b) ***SE4AI*** within the context of Large Language Models (LLM), Machine Learning (ML), and Data as a component to assist, systematize, and automate the decision-making of software developers and other roles within the enterprises.
-My work emphasizes using system thinking and bridging the gap between the industry and academia.

 {% include_relative _includes/publications.md %}